- B - C - D -

 cushions joints including those in the spine, hands and feet (see Osteoarthritis).

-lumbar spinal discs which serve as cushions between the spinal vertebrae,
+the "wearing out" of the spinal discs which serve as cushions between the spinal vertebrae,

 Diabetes Mellitus - A disease that occurs when the body is not able to use